+There has been a variety of research that focuses on one modality in fake news detection tasks, such as text or images.
+Specifically, text features, such as analyzing the emotions of posts \cite{zhang2021mining,sharma2023misinformation} and article writing styles \cite{potthast2017stylometric,mayank2022deap,sharma2022facov,sharma2022mis}, are being utilized for training deep learning based models.
+Furthermore, metadata has been utilized in research to identify fake news.
+One such study \cite{ramezani2019news} looks at the role of message creation time in early fake news detection.

+Besides content, social aspects such as comments and reposts \cite{kwon2013prominent,sanh2019distilbert,shu2017fake,singhal2020spotfake+}, as well as user reputation \cite{yu2017convolutional}, are being considered.
+In images, the authors primarily used rich visual information with distinct pixel domains and utilized a multi-domain visual neural network to detect fake news \cite{qi2019exploiting,jagtap2021misinformation}.
+Meta-learning, a novel paradigm for domain shift datasets, has also been utilized to detect fake news in the Syrian war dataset, which can be applied to other armed conflicts related datasets \cite{salem2021meta}.

+Another study \cite{nan2021mdfend} highlights the challenges of domain shift in single-domain detection models.
+In particular, the authors built a fake news detection dataset with nine domains and then proposed a multi-domain fake news detection model that uses a domain gate to aggregate numerous representations generated by a mix of experts in a multi-domain environment.

-\subsubsection{Multimodal Fake News Detection}
+\subsection{Multimodal Fake News Detection}

-In the past, many approaches \cite{castillo2011information,kwon2013prominent,shu2017fake,sharma2021identifying,butt2021goes} have focused primarily on extracting unimodal features from the data to detect fake news.
-However, research has shown that inclusion of multimodal features improves model performance \cite{chen2020hgmf}.
-A multimodal fake news detection system, in particular, is made up of two separate encoders for text and visual modalities.
-Various research have attempted to add either a novel fusion approach or a sub-task to aid in the fusion \cite{khattar2019mvae,wu2021multimodal}.
+In the past, many approaches \cite{butt2021goes,castillo2011information,sharma2021identifying,shu2017fake} focused primarily on extracting unimodal features from the data to detect fake news.
+However, research has shown that the inclusion of multimodal features improves model performance \cite{chen2020hgmf}.
+A multimodal fake news detection is made up of two separate encoders for text and visual modalities.
+Researchers have attempted to add either a novel fusion approach or a sub-task to aid in the fusion \cite{khattar2019mvae,wu2021multimodal}.